Toonysgit/Note-System/03 RECURSOS/Sahara AI.md

 A. The world's largest AI-powered desert exploration company.

-B. The first decentralized AI network allowing autonomous AI deployment freely and securely.
+B. **The first decentralized AI network allowing autonomous AI deployment freely and securely**.

 C. A new AI-powered travel service company.